Horizontal Mentoring™ — Keeping It Together During and after the Pandemic

 Horizontal Mentoring is a way to use in-house know-how across lines to create connection and fix problems.

-Why Now When Times are so Bad?
+Why Now When Times are Hard?

 Will I help you set this up and run it for a lot less than I charge when times are normal?

 Yes.
 I can’t do this for free but I can make my rates low enough for it to be worth trying.
 And I can structure this on a sliding scale so that you can afford it.